eldoyle/PythonIntro/_episodes/06-Loops.md

 ~~~
 {: .language-python}

 However, this is a very inefficient approach!
-If the word gets much longer, then we are better off typing out the letters ourselves.
+If the word gets much longer, we are better off typing out the letters ourselves.
 Or what if we don’t know how long the word is?

+Here is a much better way to do things.
+Notice that we don't even have to know the length of the string stored in `word2`:
 ~~~
 #A much better way to print every letter in the word
 word2 = 'oxygen'